voyd-lang/voyd/reference/basics.md

   x + 3
 }

-// Blocks are implicitly defined by indentation, so this is also valid. let y = let x =
+// Blocks are implicitly defined by 2 space indentation, so this is also valid. let y = let x =
   2 + 3